uwlryoung/note-taker/README.md

 ![License](https://img.shields.io/badge/License-MIT_License-blue.svg)

   ## Description
-  Users Note Taker to write notes.
+ A note-taking application.
+Users can write notes.
 Those notes are saved and can be reviewed or deleted.

   ## Table of Contents
   - [Description](#description)